wpmetabox/docsv2/docs/tutorials/migrate-pods-to-meta-box.md

 Now, **deactivate the Pods plugin**.
 After that, the data of Pods is still in the database.

-## Step 2: Create a Custom Post Type and Move Its Data from Pods to Meta Box
+## 2. Creating a custom post type and move its data from Pods to Meta Box

 First, activate the **Meta Box** plugin and its extensions.